 I am very excited to present this Spotlight edition.
 The world of blogging can be a very lucrative way to earn an income.
-It should also be pointed out that under no way is it an “easy” way to earn a living online.
-People often get very misled with this.
+It should also be pointed out that in no way is it an “easy” way to earn a living online.
+People often get very misled by this.

 Let me point out now that blogging is NOT an easy way to earn money, it takes time and requires a lot of dedication.
 Very few blogs start off from the get go and start making thousands of dollars per month.

 However, with some time and a proper plan you can grow one into a decent income stream.

 I am delighted to have on the chat today Anastasia Gutnikova who runs blogs across various niches.

 We met when sharing ideas across Pinterest boards a while back.
 Since then I have guest blogged on one of her blogs and she continues to provide amazing knowledge and help in these fields.

 So, lets hand over to this Spotlight edition.
 Anyone with a blog or thinking of starting a blog – get your notepad ready.